The Algebra of Conformal Blocks: The sheaf of conformal blocks

 \begin{proposition} Let $C$ be a stable curve.
 The following are isomorphisms of algebras over $\C.$

 \end{proposition}

-\begin{proof} By a theorem of Beauville \cite{B} the morphism on the right is an isomorphism of vector spaces, and by $vacuum$ $propagation$ (see \cite{TUY}, \cite{SU}, \cite{B}) the morphism on the left is also an isomorphism of vector spaces.
+\begin{proof} By a theorem in \cite{B} the morphism on the right is an isomorphism of vector spaces, and by $vacuum$ $propagation$ (see \cite{TUY}, \cite{SU}, \cite{B} and \cite{NT}) the morphism on the left is also an isomorphism of vector spaces.
 Both maps are defined by identifying highest weight vectors, then dualizing, this gives a diagram of rings, with graded components,

-Since taking Lie algebra invariants picks out subspaces of these spaces which are preserved by multiplication, these are isomorphisms of algebras. \end{proof}
+Taking Lie algebra invariants picks out subspaces of these spaces which are preserved by multiplication, these are isomorphisms of algebras. \end{proof}

-\begin{remark} This may be stated as an isomorphism of sheaves of algebras over $\bar{\mathcal{M}}_{g, n+1},$ where the sheaf on the left is the pullback of the sheaf of vacua over $\bar{\mathcal{M}}_{g, n}$ be the map which forgets the $n+1$-st punctured point. \end{remark}